Omat78/crypto-wallet-tracker/README.md

 this is public, since anyone with log access could read it.

-- **Stripe webhooks are signature-verified** (`src/security.rs`) against the raw request body using HMAC-SHA256, with a 5-minute timestamp tolerance to block replay.
-Requests without a valid `Stripe-Signature` are rejected with 400 before any database write happens.
-- **API keys are hashed** (SHA-256) before being stored — the raw key is shown once at signup and never persisted.
-Lookups hash the incoming `x-api-key` header and match against the stored hash.
-- **Rate limiting** is a self-contained fixed-window limiter (60 requests/IP/ minute by default — see `src/rate_limit.rs`), applied to all `/api/*` routes.
-It reads `X-Forwarded-For` first so it works correctly behind Render's proxy; it falls back to the raw socket address for local/direct connections.
-- **CORS is restricted** via `ALLOWED_ORIGINS` (comma-separated list in `.env`).
-If left unset, it falls back to wide-open CORS and logs a warning on startup — set this before pointing a real frontend domain at a public deployment.

 ## Known limitations (documented, not hidden)
 - **Token balances (ETH chain)** are approximated by netting ERC-20 transfer events from Etherscan, not a live per-token `balanceOf` call.
 Fine for a